CnC Guide to Collecting Hockey Cards

 Similar to Team Select except for the selection process.

 Breakers gather in the chat to prepare for the draft.
-In the draft, the picking order is randomised.
+In the draft, the picking order is randomized.
 Breakers are able to choose the team they want so long as its still available.

 At CloutsnChara, we will go in order from 1-28 based on the random.
 Whichever 2 Teams do not get picked will be randomized to 2 people in the break before the break starts.